Michael Collins Centre

 - View as map

-The Michael Collins Memorial Centre, in Clonakilty provides a comprehensive presentation, by expert guides, on the life and times of Michael Collins.
+At the Centre visitors can enjoy a comprehensive presentation on the life and times of the Michael Collins.